Undeclared and Undecided Student Support

 • I'm undeclared.
 Why do I have an advising hold?

-• Undeclared students in the College of Letters & Science have mandatory advising.
-An advising hold is placed on your registration beginning in your 5th quarter of enrollment to meet with an academic advisor each quarter until you officially declare a major.
-Alternatively, you may choose to participate in the following Undeclared workshops: Declaring your Major or L&S Major Highlights.
+• Undeclared students in the College of Letters & Science are required to declare a major by 90 units.
+An advising hold is placed on your registration beginning in your 5th quarter of enrollment.
+See the Undeclared Major Hold page for additional information.

 • What is the advantage of double majoring?